 Project Grants

 The Project Grant is a competitive program offering financial support to artists to create or complete original works of art that demonstrate artistic growth and creative experimentation.
 The Project Grant is open to artists across all mediums.
-Emerging, mid-career, and established artists are encouraged to apply.
+Mid-career and Established artists are encouraged to apply and grant requests may not exceed $3,000.

 Review Process

-Applications will be reviewed by a Grant Panel composed of an Arts Commission board member and representatives from the performing, literary, and visual arts communities, along with The Arts Commission’s Chief Executive and Operating Officers serving as ex-officio members.
+Applications will be reviewed by a Grant Panel composed of The Arts Commission’s Board of trustee members and representatives from the performing, literary, and visual arts communities (both from Toledo and the Midwest).
+The Arts Commission’s Chief Executive and Operating Officers serve as ex-officio members on the Grant Panel (the ex-officio members do not score or make funding recommendations).

 Awardees of the Project Grant will receive funding no later than one month following the receipt of their signed grant agreement.